base08/Product-Card-3D-Animation/README.md

 Just a simple exploration on vanilla JS combined with the power of CSS to create this 3D effect.

-This is just an exercise from my daily coding to flex my knownledge and keep some practice outside work projects.
+This is just an exercise from my daily coding to flex my knowledge and keep some practice outside work projects.

 ## [Live View](https://productcard3d.netlify.app)